GravityShark/nix/home/dump/firefox_extension_settings/README.md

 ## Settings

-1. General > Browsing > Use smooth scrolling
 2. General > Startup > Continue where you left off + Open previous windows and tabs
 3. General > Ctrl+Tab cycles through tabs in recently used order
 4. Right click on the bar and turn on "Tabs on the right"